intoli/exodus/README.md

 optional arguments:
-  -h, --help            show this help message and exit --ldd LDD_SCRIPT      The linker that will be invoked to resolve
+  -h, --help            show this help message and exit -c CHROOT_PATH, --chroot CHROOT_PATH
-                        dependencies.
-In advanced usage, you may want to write your own `ldd` script which invokes the linker with custom arguments. (default: ldd) -o OUTPUT_FILE, --output OUTPUT_FILE
+                        A directory that will be treated as the root during linking.
+Useful for testing and bundling extracted packages that won run without a chroot. (default:
+                        None)
+  -o OUTPUT_FILE, --output OUTPUT_FILE
                         The file where the bundle will be written out to.
 The extension depends on the output type.
 The